-This snapshot is built from CollegeWhale’s own scholarship database and planning tools.
-It shows how many awards are available for STEM majors, how much money is on the table, and what early-career pay and typical college costs can look like.
+This snapshot pulls from CollegeWhale’s scholarship database and planning tools to show how many scholarships are available for STEM majors, the total dollars listed, and how early-career pay compares to typical college costs.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover the best STEM scholarships — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.

-Award: $2,500 Deadline: May Est. Time: Med (~48 min)The Ford Foundation Predoctoral Fellowship is designed to increase the diversity of the U.S. academic faculty by supporting individuals pursuing research-based doctoral study (Ph.D. or Sc.D.) in eligible fields such as the humanities, social sciences, natural sciences, engineering, and mathematics.
+Award: $2,500 Deadline: May Est. Application Time: Med (48 min)The Ford Foundation Predoctoral Fellowship is designed to increase the diversity of the U.S. academic faculty by supporting individuals pursuing research-based doctoral study (Ph.D. or Sc.D.) in eligible fields such as the humanities, social sciences, natural sciences, engineering, and mathematics.

-Award: Varies Deadline: Rolling Est. Time: Low (~13 min)The Teradata H.O.P.E. in Tech Scholarship is designed to help students who have faced significant challenges and are pursuing degrees in STEM fields.
+Award: Varies Deadline: Rolling Est. Application Time: Med (78 min)The Teradata H.O.P.E. in Tech Scholarship is designed to help students who have faced significant challenges and are pursuing degrees in STEM fields.
 By providing this financial support, Teradata seeks to foster a more inclusive and diverse technology industry, ensuring

-Award: $2,500 Deadline: May Est. Time: Low (~10 min)The Ed Dwight Scholarship, offered through the NAACP’s Inspire Initiatives, provides funding to outstanding students pursuing undergraduate degrees.
+Award: $2,500 Deadline: May Est. Application Time: Low (10 min)The Ed Dwight Scholarship, offered through the NAACP’s Inspire Initiatives, provides funding to outstanding students pursuing undergraduate degrees.
 Named in honor of Ed Dwight — the first Black astronaut candidate, trailblazer in the American space program, accomplished author, and sculptor

-Award: $2,500 Deadline: April Est. Time: Low (~13 min)The Science, Mathematics, and Research for Transformation (SMART) Scholarship-for-Service Program, funded by the U.S. Department of Defense (DoD), provides merit-based scholarships to students pursuing bachelor’s, master’s, or doctoral degrees in approved STEM disciplines.
+Award: $2,500 Deadline: April Est. Application Time: Low (13 min)The Science, Mathematics, and Research for Transformation (SMART) Scholarship-for-Service Program, funded by the U.S. Department of Defense (DoD), provides merit-based scholarships to students pursuing bachelor’s, master’s, or doctoral degrees in approved STEM disciplines.
 In addition to full tuition coverage, recipients

-Award: $6,000 Deadline: July Est. Time: Med (~78 min)Name: OHM Advisors Diversity Scholarship Award Amount: $1,000 educational scholarship.
+Award: $6,000 Deadline: July Est. Application Time: Med (78 min)Name: OHM Advisors Diversity Scholarship Award Amount: $1,000 educational scholarship.
 The number of scholarships awarded varies based on the...

-Award: $5,000 Deadline: April Est. Time: Med (~78 min)This comprehensive collection of STEM scholarships and grants for the 2026 - 2027 school years, curated from our regularly updated databases.
+Award: $2,500 Deadline: March Est. Application Time: Med (78 min)This comprehensive collection of STEM scholarships and grants for the 2026 - 2027 school years, curated from our regularly updated databases.
 To explore all available scholarship matches, visit our Scholarship Database and Grant Database, which both offer easy-to-use filters, current deadlines, and detailed eligibility information to help you discover the best STEM scholarship opportunities.

 STEM scholarships support students pursuing degrees in science, technology, engineering, and mathematics — fields that drive innovation, scientific discovery, and economic growth.
 These awards help students reduce educational expenses while gaining access to advanced research opportunities, industry internships, and mentorship programs.
 Offered by universities, federal agencies, corporations, and nonprofit organizations, STEM scholarships are designed to cultivate diverse, highly skilled professionals who can solve complex global challenges.